ethereum/remix-ide/docs/ai.md

 The "Explain this code" option in the Editor's Right-click menu can be triggered with, or without, highlighting a block of code.
 If some code has not been highlighted, RemixAI will take into account the code surrounding the cursor.

 ## Editor: Code Completion
-With the Solidity Copilot switch on, just start coding.
-When you put a space after a word or put a new line, the Copilot will make a suggestion.
+As explained above, with the RemixAI Copilot switched on, when you put a space after a word or make a new line, the Copilot will make a suggestion.

-[image]

-**NOTE: the suggestion will take into account everything that preceded it in this contract.**
-[Stephane is this true or does it look at the entire file?]

 ![](images/a-ai-completion-proposal.png)